dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 ### Cert Validation Levels

-- Domain Validation -> the CA validates that the requestor really has the ownership of the domain in the csr.
-Usually asking to put a file in a specific path under the domain, or putting a new DNS subdomain entry under the domain
+- Domain Validation -> the CA validates that the requestor really has the ownership of the domain in the CSR (Certificate Sign Request).
+Usually asking to put a file in a specific path under the domain, or putting a new DNS entry under the domain
 - Organization Validation -> CA will contact the organization and will check every detail of the company that will be included in the cert
 - Extended Validation -> CA will make full background check of the organization, by actually visiting the company and checking the IDs of the key employees etc..
 This certificate type will print the company name in the browser bar above the certificate

 ## Cert Validity Scopes

-- Single Domain Certs -> for single domain
+- Single Domain Certs -> for single domain (mydomain.com)
-- Wildcard SSL Certs -> valid for any subdomain of one domain
+- Wildcard SSL Certs -> valid for any subdomain of one domain (*.mydomain.com)
-- Multi-Domain SAN SSL Cert -> valid for multiple different domain
+- Multi-Domain SAN SSL Cert -> valid for multiple different domain (mydomain.com, mydomain2.com)
 - Self signed certificates -> only valid on machines which has the signing CA cert installed in the OS trust store

 ---